-As for our choice of protein, well, some people are a little squeamish of "odd" cuts of meat, but cod cheeks are truly delicious and considered a delicacy in some parts of the world.
+As for our choice of protein, well, some people are a little squeamish of "odd" cuts of meat or fish, but cod cheeks are truly delicious and considered a delicacy in many parts of the world.

-If your dinner guests squirm as you serve this, just tell them to get on YouTube and look into the production of those cheap fish fingers they have in the back of their freezer.
+If your dinner guests squirm as you serve this, just tell them to get on YouTube and investigate the production of those cheap fish fingers they have in the back of their freezer.

 Ingredients for two